juliapiscioniere/msPac/README.md

 # msPac
-In order to run msPac, start an R Script with this layout and set working directory to msPac (within this repository):<br />
+In order to run msPac, start an R Script, load msPac and setup this layout:<br />

 library('msPac') <br />